Table of Contents

 Search and Display Networks

-You will also have the option to choose your ads to be shown on a Display Network or a Search Network.
-The Search Network is a favorable option for new roofing companies because it will ensure that your ad shows up on relevant searches on the actual Google page.
+The Search Network is a favorable option for new roofing companies because it ensures that your ad shows up on relevant searches on the actual Google page.

 Display Network ads appear outside the actual Google search site on websites partnered with Google ads.